jamescasipong/Touch-Me-Not-2D-RPG/README.md

 ## How to Play

-Note: This game is made specifically for android users.
-However, if you want to play it on PC.
-The hotkeys are in the following:
+Note: This game is made specifically for Android users.
+However, if you want to play it on PC, the hotkeys are as follows:

 - **Movement**: Use the arrow keys or WASD to move your character.
 - **Interact**: Press `F` to interact with NPCs and objects.